Building your first Decentralized Application

 }

-// Send the VM data
+// Send the VIDA data

 if tx.Success {

-fmt.Printf("Transaction Hash: %s\n", tx.TxHash)
+fmt.Printf("Transaction Hash: %s\n", tx.Hash)

 } else {